-The Council benefits from a 36 hour working week within a band width of between 7am to 7pm, with a minimum lunch break of 30 minutes as part of a flexi time scheme.
+The Council benefits from a 36-hour working week, with a minimum lunch break of 30 minutes each day as part of a flexi time scheme.

 The current flexi-time system supports employees to maintain a good work-life balance by allowing a variation of start and finish times in accordance with the business needs of the service; enabling accumulation of flexi-time of up to two flexi days in every four week period.